 “The National Library of Wales are delighted to add a selection of these stunning portraits and landscapes to our collection where they will sit alongside works by some of the greats of photography.”

 Furthermore, I’m over-the-moon for the RNLI lifeboat volunteers too.
-I can’t make these photographs without them, so it’s wonderful to see our brave lifeboat men and women placed on such a high pedestal.
+I can’t make these photographs without them, so it’s wonderful to see our brave lifeboat volunteers placed on such a high pedestal.

-In the meantime, you can see all twenty photographs in a new Gallery I’ve created to honour this landmark event:
+You can see all the photographs in a dedicated Gallery I’ve created to honour this landmark event:

 LIMITED EDITION PRINTS